Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - Pre-required tools and files

 Wiggle files of fragmented libraries or TEX +/- treated libraries.
-We don't recommend that only use TEX +/- treated libraries to generate transcripts.
-It will lose some information in 3'end.

 If user wants to compare transcripts with TSSs, it requires ``.gff`` files of TSSs.
 If user wants to compare transcripts with genome anntation, it requires ``.gff`` files of genomes.